smcclab/nime25/camera-ready.md

 - If conditionally accepted, your submission PDF has been updated to address any specific requirements of reviewers or meta-reviewer.
 - You are aware and accept that your submission PDF and image will be published on <https://nime2025.org> under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/deed.en).

+### Notes on the camera ready PDF file

+- You do not need to add CCS concepts for NIME papers (no matter what the latex template warnings say).
+- You should not set `printacmref=true` for NIME papers (no matter what the latex template warnings say).

 ### Presentation Format

 {: .info-box}